cncf/tag-security/assessments/projects/cloud-events/self-assessment.md

   disclosures process should suspected security issues, incidents, or vulnerabilities be discovered both external and internal to the project.
 The outline should discuss communication methods/strategies.

+#### Vulnerability Response Process

-  * Vulnerability Response Process.
-Who is responsible for responding to a report.
+* Who is responsible for responding to a report.
 What is the reporting process?
     How would you respond?

 ### Incident Response

 A description of the defined procedures for triage, confirmation, notification of vulnerability or security incident, and patching/update availability.

 ## Appendix